Underhill Stadium

 Underhill Stadium was a stadium in Chipping Barnet, London, that was the home of Barnet Football Club between 1907 and 2013.
 The club's under-19 team played fixtures there; it was also the training ground of the London Broncos rugby league club, and hosted Arsenal reserve games until 2012.
-Before closure the stadium was recorded as having a final capacity of 6,023; it was demolished in 2018, and is now the site of the Ark Pioneer Academy, which opened in 2019.
-The stadium was famous for its slope from the North to South end.
+At the time of its closure, the stadium had a capacity of 6,023; it was demolished in 2018, and is now the site of the Ark Pioneer Academy, which opened in 2019.
+The stadium was famous for its slope from the north to south end.

 Barnet played their final game at the stadium on 20 April 2013 with a 1–0 win over Wycombe Wanderers, with Jake Hyde scoring the winner in the 81st minute, and Graham Stack saving a 94th-minute penalty to secure the victory in front of a sell-out crowd of 6,001.
 Barnet moved out of the ground and started their 2013–14 season campaign at The Hive Stadium in Edgware.
 Demolition of Underhill began in January 2018.

 History

 The ground was opened in September 1907 with a match against Crystal Palace which the home side won 1–0.
 At the time, there were a number of amateur clubs playing in Barnet.
 When opened, the ground was home to Barnet Alston.
 Alston merged with Avenue FC (who were known as Barnet FC) in 1912 to become Barnet & Alston FC.
 After the First World War, the club reverted to the name Barnet FC, which continues today.

+Barnet F.C. had a 99 year lease on Underhill Stadium dated December 1985.
+In 2002, Barnet Council sold Underhill Stadium to Barnet F.C. for £10,000.

-To celebrate the 100th year of football at the stadium, the two sides met again in the 2007-08 Pre-Season.
+To celebrate the 100th year of football at the stadium, the two sides met again in the 2007–08 Pre-season.
 Palace won this match 3–2.

 Since the beginning of the 2013–14 season Barnet have played their home games at The Hive Stadium.

-In 2014, the Super League rugby league team, London Broncos, will be training at Underhill and their gym and offices will be based there.
+In 2014, the Super League rugby league team London Broncos trained at Underhill and their gym and offices were based there.
 Their Under-19s side also played matches at the stadium.

 Edgware Town played their opening games of the 2014–15 Spartan South Midlands League season at Underhill, while their Silver Jubilee Park ground was refurbished.

-In June 2015 the site was sold to the Education Funding Agency.
-Demolition work began in January 2018 to facilitate the building the Ark Pioneer Academy, which opened in September 2019.
+In June 2015 the site was sold to the Education Funding Agency for £14m.
+Demolition work began in January 2018 to facilitate the building of the Ark Pioneer Academy, which opened in September 2019.